Lambda-Work-Course-1/Unit_1--User_Interface_and_Git--Mod_4--CSS-Layouts--User-Interface-II/ReadMe.md

 The following goals are designed to stretch your knowledge and may require additional research beyond what was learned in class today.

-- [ ] Make your webpage work at different browser widths, including mobile (this is done on the next assignment, when it is done I will link it here)
+- [--] Make your webpage work at different browser widths, including mobile (this is done on the a future assignment, when it is done I will link it here)
-- [ ] Add CSS animations
+- [x] Add CSS animations
-- [ ] Design and execute your own wireframe for `About`, `Projects`, and `Contact` pages
+- [x] Design and execute your own wireframe for `About`, `Projects`, and `Contact` pages
 - [ ] Host your website on Netlify.com

 ## FAQs